Staff

 bgoodwin@washingtonpolicy.org

-Braden Goodwin is the Operations Manager at Washington Policy Center.
-He oversees WPC's accounting, government compliance, human resources, and office management.
+As WPC's Operations Director, Braden oversees WPC's accounting, government compliance, human resources, and office management.
 In addition, Braden coordinates WPC's internship program and the Jennifer Dunn Thomson Scholarship.
-He holds a Bachelor’s degree in political science from the University of the South in Sewanee, Tennessee.
-When not at the office, Braden enjoys spending time hiking in the mountains.
-Braden and his family live in Seattle.
+He holds a bachelor’s degree in political science from the University of the South in Sewanee, Tennessee.
+When not at the office, Braden enjoys spending time outside, especially playing wiffleball in the front yard with his three boys.
+Braden, his wife, and family live in Seattle.

 Donald Kimball